tyler-technologies-oss/forge-design-system/docs/components/table-data/table/table.md

 ### Column sort

-Table columns that have been set to sortable in `tcw-table` support ascending and descending sort.
+Table columns that have been set to sortable in `<forge-table>` support ascending and descending sort.
 A user clicks once to sort ascending, a second time to sort descending, and third time to clear the sort.

 [See the recipe](/recipes/table#httpsstackblitzcomeditforgetablerecipewithcolumnsort)